 Information collected by a recruitment agency will be retained for 12 months following the end of our agreement.

 Working for us

-If you accept a final offer from us, your personnel records will be held on PeopleHR which is an internally used HR records system.
+If you accept an offer of employment from us, your personnel records will be held on PeopleHR which is an internally used HR records system.
 You will be given your own log in to this system which will allow you to view the majority of the information we hold about you.
 You will also be able to amend certain information if it is incorrect or becomes out of date (for example if you move house).

 When you start working for us, if you meet the auto-enrolment criteria, we are legally obliged to enrol you into our Workplace Pension Scheme.
 You will subsequently have the right to opt-out of the scheme if you wish.

-In order to meet our obligations, your details will be provided to eAsE, an auto-enrolment platform who process data on behalf of Legal and General who provide our Workplace Pension Scheme.
-If eAsE confirm you are eligible or if you are not eligible but are entitled to join the scheme and have opted to do so, you will be auto-enrolled into the pension scheme.
-Details provided to eAsE and Legal and General will be your name, date of birth, National Insurance number and salary.
-Your bank details will not be passed to eAsE or Legal and General at this time.
+In order to meet our obligations, your details will be provided to Smart Pension an auto-enrolment platform who provide our Workplace Pension Scheme.
+If Smart Pension confirm you are eligible or if you are not eligible but are entitled to join the scheme and have opted to do so, you will be auto-enrolled into the pension scheme.
+Details provided to Smart Pension will be your name, date of birth, National Insurance number and salary.

 Once you join us, you will be given a copy of our Employee Privacy Notice which will set out more information about the personal data process and why.

 If you are successful, the information you provide during the application process will be retained by us as part of your employee file for the duration of your employment plus 6 years following the end of your employment.
 This includes your criminal records declaration, fitness to work, records of any security checks and references.
 We will usually retain information about your name, job title and the dates that you were employed by us for a longer period of time but please refer to our Data Retention Policy for more information.